aloysiogl/dotfiles/nvim/README.md

 - [ ] Improve git experience in git diff pre-commit view with fugitive by previewing the diff under cursor

 LSP:
-- [ ] Make my custom citation commmands work on vimtex
+- [ ] Make my custom reference commmands work on vimtex (actually texlab was the provider, but for some reason reference citations are not shown for vimtex, needs further investigations, for texlab it's unlikely that I can add new reference commmands for now)
 - [ ] Migrate to my own lsp config (out of lsp-zero), use config on dreas of code youtube channel for python as base.
 - [ ] Add typescript and language support for javascript coding in vim